-- 21. The empowerment of women through entrepreneurship, ease of living, and dignity for them has gained momentum in these ten years. - 22.
+The empowerment of women through entrepreneurship, ease of living, and dignity for them has gained momentum in these ten years.

 Thirty crore Mudra Yojana loans have been given to women entrepreneurs.
 Female enrolment in higher education has gone up by twenty-eight per cent in ten years.
-In STEM courses, girls and women constitute forty-three per cent of enrolment one of the highest in the world.
-All these measures are getting reflected in the increasing participation of women in workforce. - 23.
-Making 'Triple Talaq' illegal, reservation of one-third seats for women in the Lok Sabha and State legislative assemblies, and giving over seventy per cent houses under PM AwasYojana in rural areas to women as sole or joint owners have enhanced their dignity.
+In STEM courses, girls and women constitute forty-three per cent of enrolment - one of the highest in the world.
+All these measures are getting reflected in the increasing participation of women in workforce.

+Making ?Triple Talaq? illegal, reservation of one-third seats for women in the Lok Sabha and State Legislative Assemblies, and giving over seventy per cent houses under PM Awas Yojana in rural areas to women, and giving over seventy per cent houses under PM Awas Yojana in rural areas to women, as sole or joint owners have enhanced their dignity.